cendrizzi/socket.io-docs/README.md

 	- `transports`: Array of strings for the avaialable transports
 	- `connect timeout`: How long in ms until it gives up connecting with a transport.
 Default: 10000 (ms)
 	- `try multiple transports`: Boolean for whether it will attempt to try more than one 	- `reconnect`: Whether it will attempt to reconnect after being disconnected.
 Default: true,
 	- `reconnection delay`: The starting delay for reconnecting.
-Socket.IO will exponentially increase this after each failed attempt.
+Socket.IO will exponentially increase the day for reconnecting after each failed attempt.
 Default: 500 (ms)
 	- `reconnection limit`: How many times it will exponentially adjust the reconnection delay.
 Default: Infinity (ecmascript static value).
 	- `max reconnection attempts`: How many times it will try to reconnect.
 Default: 10
 	- `sync disconnect on unload`: Will attempt to synchronize the disconnect before disconnecting.
 Default: false